flutter/website/src/docs/development/tools/hot-reload.md

 ## Previous state is combined with new code

-Flutter's hot reload feature, sometimes described as _stateful hot reload_, preserves the state of your app.
+Flutter's hot reload feature, sometimes described as _Stateful Hot Reload_, preserves the state of your app.
 This design enables you to view the effect of the most recent change only, without throwing away the current state.
 For example, if your app requires a user to log in, you can